Trial of Oscar Pistorius: Defence case

 The lead defence advocate in the case was Barry Roux.
 Pistorius' defence was that, by shooting at what he believed to be an intruder, he believed he was acting in self-defence.
 He had no intention or motive to kill Steenkamp.

-Pistorius' defence, therefore, amounted to a claim that he did not intend to act unlawfully.
-If the killing of Steenkamp was unintentional, under South African law, he should not be found guilty of murder.
+Therefore, Pistorius' defence amounted to a claim that he did not intend to act unlawfully.
+If the killing of Steenkamp was unintentional, under South African law he should not be found guilty of murder.
 The court then had to consider whether firing the shots was something that a reasonable person, in his circumstances, would have done.
 If the court concluded that this was a reasonable mistake, it would convict him of Culpable homicide – defined in South African criminal law as the negligent unlawful killing of another human being – roughly the equivalent to the concept of manslaughter in other jurisdictions.

-The defence also challenged the state’s timing of the fatal shots disputing allegations that they occurred after an argument.
+The defence challenged the state's timing of the fatal shots disputing allegations that they occurred after an argument.
 The state claimed the shots occurred at 3.17am.
 Roux said the noises heard at that time were made by Pistorius as he smashed open the toilet door with a cricket bat.
 The shots were fired earlier, which meant that the screams heard by witnesses before 3.17am were made by Pistorius calling for help.
 The defence argued that the screams could not have been made by Steenkamp because she was already fatally wounded.

 The defence closed its case on 8 July.
-Barry Roux stated that the timeline of events laid out by the defence proves that Pistorius' story is true, and that Pistorius should only ever have faced culpable homicide charges, not murder. and protested "We were unable to call a number of witnesses because they refused, and didn't want their voices heard all over the world."
+Barry Roux stated that the timeline of events laid out by the defence proves that Pistorius' story is true, and that Pistorius should only ever have faced culpable homicide charges, not murder, and protested: "We were unable to call a number of witnesses because they refused, and didn't want their voices heard all over the world."